t1m9mofficial/corplabs/README.md

 }
 ```
 ## Packages Used
-- CORS
+- cors
-- DOTENV
+- dotenv
-- EXPRESS
+- express
-- MYSQL2
+- mysql2

 ## Run Code
 1. Clone the repository.
-2. *~cd* into the project folder where *index.js* is present.
+2. *cd* into the project folder where *index.js* is present.
 3. run command *npm install*
 4. Now create database and import *database.sql* from *src/db/* directory.
 5. From the same directory you can import dummy data namely *dummy-data.sql*